Father Armand Garcia

 In March 2019, police arrested Garcia and charged him with rape of a teenage girl.
 According to media reports, the abuse of the girl allegedly occurred at Immaculate Heart in Roxborough in August 2014.
 The girl was around 16 at the time.
 Police say he also recorded himself having sex with the girl.
 Some reports state that the abuse continued until Garcia was transferred from the parish in 2017.

-Anyone with information about Garcia’s alleged misconduct is encouraged to contact police investigators.
+Anyone with information about Garcia’s sexual misconduct is encouraged to contact police investigators.